National Technical University of Athens: The uprising

 Protesters outside NTUA's Patission Complex during the Athens Polytechnic uprising in November 1973.

-The Polytechnion Uprising of November, 1973, marked a turning point in Greece's struggle against the military dictatorship that had seized power in 1967.
+The Polytechnic uprising of November, 1973, marked a turning point in Greece's struggle against the military dictatorship that had seized power in 1967.
 This historic event, which began with student protests at NTUA, culminated in a brutal crackdown by the regime.

 The uprising was ignited by a series of student demonstrations and occupations, each met with increasing violence from the authorities.
 The final confrontation began on November 14, when students barricaded themselves inside NTUA's Patission Complex and began broadcasting a pirate radio station, calling for popular rebellion.

 On November 17, the military regime used army tanks to break through the gates and unleash a wave of violence against the students and their supporters.
 The toll of the Polytechnion uprising was tragic.
 Several demonstrators were killed; many more were arrested by the military police and were tortured for months in military prisons.
 The uprising galvanized the Greek people and the junta was irreparably damaged by the popular outcry (it fell in 1974, after the Turkish invasion in Cyprus).

-The Polytechnion Uprising is commemorated annually on November 17 by students, political parties, and the Greek government as a symbol of the struggle for freedom, democracy, and social justice.
+The uprising is commemorated annually on November 17 by students, political parties, and the Greek government as a symbol of the struggle for freedom, democracy, and social justice.
 A monument created by Memos Makris and erected at the NTUA campus honors the victims of the uprising and serves as a poignant reminder of the sacrifices made by those who fought against tyranny.